khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

 In this procedure you create the user interface of the application's main `Window`.
 The interface includes the WPF `WebControl` and supporting elements that bind to actions of the `WebControl`, as well as a [`WebSessionProvider`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Controls_WebSessionProvider) that allows you to assign a `WebSession` with certain preferences to the `WebControl`.

-This window will be used as the application's main window, as well as a child (popup) window for displaying external links and JavaScript *`window.open`* calls.
+This window will be used as the application's main window as well as a child (popup) window for displaying external links and JavaScript *`window.open`* calls.

 **To create the UI**